hamadmarri/cacule-cpu-scheduler/README.md

 sudo sysctl kernel.sched_hrrn_max_lifetime_ms=60000
 ```

-The value is milliseconds, the above command changes `hrrn_max_lifetime` from 10s to 60s.
+The value is in milliseconds, the above command changes `hrrn_max_lifetime` from 10s to 60s.

 #### HRRN latency
-A new task could overcome old tasks because it has 1 sum execution, and lets say few microseconds 7000 (7us).
+A new task could overcome old tasks because it has 1 sum execution, and lets say its age is few microseconds 7000ns (7us).
 This new task will have
 HRRN = 7000 which is high compared with older tasks.
-Thats way wer proposed `hrrn_latency` which is in microseconds.
-When new task is
+That's why we proposed `hrrn_latency` which is in microseconds.
+When a new task is
 forked, the `hrrn_start_time` is set to (current time in nano + hrrn_latency).
 The default value of `hrrn_latency` is 0.
 This value
 can be changed by the following:

 ```
-sudo sysctl kernel.sched_hrrn_latency_us=6000000
+sudo sysctl kernel.sched_hrrn_latency_us=6000
 ```

 This sets `hrrn_latency` to 6ms.
-Notice that a new task will have HRRN=1 for this period.
+Notice that a new task will have HRRN=1 for this period of time.
 Notice also that if no runnable tasks other
 than this new task, this task will run.
 Adding 6ms doesn't mean that a new task will pause for 6ms.
 It means it will have HRRN=1 or 0
 for 6ms.
 It depends on how many other task on the run queue and whether they have higher HRRN or not.
 This will solve a problem when
 having heavy compilation with -j5 on 4CPUS machine.
 The compilation will create new threads for each file and that might cause freezes
-and hangups and technecally those new threads could have higher HRRN values than Xorg or whatever old running desktop task.
+and hangups.
+Technically those new threads could have higher HRRN values than Xorg or whatever old running desktop tasks.

 Having said that, the default value is 0, on my machine this value doesn't make any problems and I don't have any freezes when
 compiling kernel unless I changed it to -500000000.
-It depeneds on your machine and on how fast is your HD drive.
+It depends on your machine and on how fast is your HD drive.